 On the surface, E is a young PhD student, studying her absolute favorite subject in the whole world.
 She is independent from her parents.
 She is asexual.
 She has a super cool secret life.
 She can speak in English, and she knows French, and some American Sign Language.
 She is a voracious reader, both of fiction and non-.
 She loves playing the piano.
 She is an Autistic Woman.
 And she has a story that wants to be told.

-Alex Earhart is a 29-year-old Autistic person who was officially diagnosed with Autism Spectrum Disorder in 2017 at the age of 27 after several years of self-exploration and research.
+Alex Earhart is an Autistic person who was officially diagnosed with Autism Spectrum Disorder in 2017 at the age of 27 after several years of self-exploration and research.
 They now write their blog, Autistically Alex, where they write about being Autistic.
 They also write about disability, chronic pain and illness, gender identity, and more.
 They enjoy reading, photography, studying flowers, and music.